In This Article

 Free Trials and Money-Back Guarantees

-Most transactions feature a basic free service that you can use to determine if the platform is to your liking.
+Most platforms feature a basic free service that you can use to determine if the platform is to your liking.
 Some platforms offer free trial periods or free features you can use to work out if the platform suits your requirements.

 Given this, you shouldn’t be afraid to generate some tax reports on different platforms to see if they provide you with the information needed to file your taxes before committing to more advanced features and consequently higher prices.